-Our four locations offer rewarding career opportunities in a variety of facility sizes and community settings.
+Our four Neighborhood locations offer rewarding career opportunities.
 We invite you to explore the many reasons to consider joining our growing team.
-We offer a wide variety of employment opportunities with competitive wage and benefits packages, as well as career advancement opportunities.

 Comprehensive benefits package including medical, dental, vision insurance, life insurance, generous paid time off and retirement plan options

 Dedicated experts to handle business concerns in regulatory compliance, risk, insurance, marketing, billing, coding and more

 Eligibility for Federal and New York State educational loan repayment

 Exceptional medical malpractice liability protection provided at no cost

 As a Federally Qualified Health Center, Neighborhood must comply with the governor's mandate requiring hospital and nursing home workers to get the COVID-19 vaccine.
 You will be required to provide proof of COVID-19 vaccination if an offer of employment is made.
 The vaccine mandate applies to all personnel employed or affiliated with a covered entity, including volunteers and students.
 Only a limited medical exemption remains for qualifying individuals.

 Neighborhood Health Center is an equal opportunity employer that is committed to the practice of equity and inclusion.
 All employment decisions will be made without regard to an individual's race, color, religion, creed, national origin, ancestry, age (40 or older) sex (including pregnancy, gender identity and sexual orientation) marital status, non-job related disability, genetic information or service in the Armed Forces.
 This policy will be applied with regard to recruitment, hiring, placement, promotion transfer, demotion, reduction in force, termination, compensations, benefits, selection for training and general treatment during employment.